Abila (Decapolis)

-The site was submitted to the list of tentative World Heritage sites under criteria I, III and IV on June 18, 2001, by the Ministry of Tourism and Antiquities.
+The site was submitted to the list of tentative World Heritage sites under criteria I, III and IV on June 18, 2001, by the Ministry of Tourism and Antiquities of Jordan.

 Etymology

 The name "Abila" is derived from the Semitic word Abel (in Hebrew, "meadow" and in Arabic, "green growth").
 The largest site is located amidst verdant agricultural fields near the modern Ain Quweilbeh spring.
 Roman temples, Byzantine churches and early mosques lie amidst olive groves and wheat fields.

 The name of the south hill, Umm al-Amad, means "Mother of the Columns", where large columns can be found.

 Geology

 The natural stone of the Transjordan region is beds of limestone and chalky limestone laid down in marine deposits in the Eocene and raised above sea level as the Belqa Group in the middle Eocene.
 Their relatively soft stone is extensively transected by eroded wadis and is covered by meters of erosional soil termed terra rossa The Abila site is covered by approximately a meter of another, closely related soil, Rendzina.
 Both soils are fertile, contributing to the agriculture and arboriculture of the area.